-September 18 is Greta Garbo’s birthday.
+September 18 is Greta Garbo’s birthday so we’ll be mixing the Greta Garbo cocktail.
 You know, the famous film star born in 1905.
 Hailing from Sweden and ultimately becoming an American film star, she was known for her melancholic, somber on-screen characters.
 That wasn’t so far from her real persona.
-Lucky for us there is a Greta Garbo Cocktail and that’s the Drink of the Day.
+Lucky for us there is an eponymous cocktail and that’s the Drink of the Day.

 Greta was born in Stockholm as Greta Lovisa Gustafsson, and obviously kept the Greta part while replacing the rest.
 She grew up in a gray, ugly, working-class neighborhood.
 While she became interested in theater at an early age she was shy and largely preferred to play alone or with a few friends.
-She graduated from basic schooling at the age of 13 and typical of Swedish working-class girls at the time did not attend high school.
+She graduated from basic schooling at the age of 13.
+Typical Swedish working-class girls at the time did not attend high school.
 She later acknowledged that gave her an inferiority complex.

 Greta studied at the Royal Dramatic Theatre’s Acting School in Stockholm during her later teen years, and in 1924 the Finnish director Mauritz Stiller recruited her to play a part in his film The Saga of Gösta Berling.
 Stiller became her mentor.